Culinary Feature of the Month – Meet El Gaucho Bellevue Sous Chef Sarah (Brinlee) Scott

 Once she started in the kitchen, she never looked back.
 Some of her proudest accomplishments include becoming the lead line cook at a 500 cover/night restaurant when she was just 20 years old.
 She then joined the El Gaucho team in 2008 when Bellevue opened, and worked her way through every station.
 She started creating the weekly specials, even before she was promoted to Sous Chef.
 She’s also proud to be El Gaucho’s first female broiler cook, even though she admits that sauté is her favorite, because it’s the most “intricate” station.
 What does she like best about working at El Gaucho?
 “I get to work with the highest quality ingredients available,” she says.

-Sarah and her husband share their home with two cats: a rescue named Squeaker and a stray they named Alaska.
+Sarah shares her home with two cats: a rescue named Squeaker and a stray they named Alaska.
 She loves playing video games, camping, gardening, and baking.
 She still loves to cook at home, and her husband’s favorite dish is prosciutto-wrapped chicken Saltimbocca with oven roasted haricot vert.

 To relax, Sarah loves visiting Redwood National Park and kicking back with a peaty Rob Roy with an extra cherry.
 She also loves music, and played bass trombone at University of Central Florida and Rollins College, admitting she almost majored in music performance.
 I think our taste buds would all agree, we’re sure glad she didn’t!